UVM students in a lab setting

 Program Requirements: While doing the UVM Summer Academy program, the participant must be enrolled in a UVM Summer Academy course throughout the duration of the program.
 If the participant elects to withdraw from their course once it has started, they are required to speak with a Summer Academy Advisor.
 If the participant does not maintain enrollment in a Summer Academy course, the participant will be required to leave the program without refund.

-Tuition: The cost of the tuition is variable based on the student’s residency status including: in state, out of state, and dual enrollment.
+Tuition: The cost of the tuition is based on a student’s residency status (i.e., in-state or out-of-state) and whether an in-state student uses a Dual Enrollment voucher.

 Please note: The University of Vermont reserves the right to cancel any programs.